anikdhabal/tries-implemaentation/README.md

 # tries-implemaentation
-//in this repo we have insert,search& prefix or not code
+//in this repo we have insert,search& prefix or not in tries